How to Donate

 Support our mission to change the face of American business

-Philanthropic contributions to The Consortium for Graduate Study in Management are an investment in the MBA diversity pipeline – a pipeline that is extremely fragile.
+Philanthropic contributions to The Consortium are an investment in the MBA diversity pipeline — a pipeline that is extremely fragile.
 African Americans, Hispanic Americans and Native Americans represent less than 10 percent of the population attending the top 50 full-time graduate business schools.

 With Your Support, We’ve Made a Difference

-Since our inception in 1966, we’ve contributed nearly $300 million in fellowship support, enabling us to introduce nearly 8,000 diverse MBAs to the global marketplace.
+Since our inception in 1966, we’ve contributed $665 million in fellowship support, enabling us to introduce more than 12,000 diverse MBAs to the global marketplace.

 Philanthropic contributions enable us to further advance our mission, along with our powerful network of member schools, corporate partners, students and alumni who provide access, opportunity and exposure to the best and brightest MBA candidates.
 Please consider making a donation now.
 Your donations: